Table of contents:

 - change a flight

-- choose a seat into a plane
+- choose a seat on a plane

 the customer tells the business analyst how some new feature must work